Seyi-roboticist/Seyi-roboticist/README.md

-# 👋 Hi, I'm Oluwaseyi Afolayan
+# 👋 Hi, I'm Oluwaseyi Afolayan or Just Seyi!

 Welcome to my GitHub profile!
 I'm a **Mechatronics Design Engineer and a Robotics Engineer** passionate about building intelligent systems that interact with the physical world.
 Currently pursuing my MSE in Robotics at Johns Hopkins University, I specialize in robot perception, manipulation, and control.